demisto/content/Packs/CortexAttackSurfaceManagement/README.md

 #### Cortex ASM - On Prem Enrichment

-A playbook that given and IP address, port and protocol of a service, enriches on-prem integrations to find the related firewall rule and other related information.
+A playbook that given and IP address, port and protocol of a service, enriches using on-prem integrations to find the related firewall rule and other related information.

 ![Cortex ASM - On Prem Enrichment](ADD LINK)